Supermarket 2024 theme: Dream On

 In parallel to the art fair Supermarket publishes Supermarket Catalogue and Supermarket Art Magazine.
-The Catalogue lists all the exhibitors and participants of the PNP programme, and provides practical information about the exhibition and the art fair.
+The Catalogue lists all the exhibitors, and provides practical information about the exhibition and the art fair.
 You can find the previous issues of Supermarket Catalogue in the drop-down menu.

 The Supermarket Art Magazine is an important part of Supermarket’s public programme with content that highlights ideas and raises issues from the artist-run world, gives voice to local and international contributors and presents artist-run initiatives in articles and interviews.
 The magazine is formulated around a specific theme that changes every year.